-The research programme will be identified by a qualified supervisor.
+The research project will be guided by a qualified supervisor.

 • Oral Presentation of Research Project 25 % • Research Paper (15,000 word maximum) 75 %

 ENVR7100 PRINCIPLES OF DISASTER RISK MANAGEMENT

 The primary aim of this course is to introduce the basic principles and key concepts in Disaster Risk Management.
 This course also reviews the exposure of the Caribbean region to hazards and explores planning for hazards and their impacts.